ga4gh/refget/docs/seqcol.md

 ## Use cases

-Sequence collections represent fundamental concepts; therefore the specification can be used for many downstream use cases.
+Sequence collections represent fundamental concepts; therefore the specification can be used for many use cases.
 A primary goal is that that seqcol digests could replace or live alongside the human-readable identifiers currently used to identify reference genomes (*e.g.* "hg38" or "GRCh38").
 Reference genomes are an indispensable resource for genome analysis.
 Such reference data is provided in many versions by various sources.